ejlef/HostpotBlockManager-cmd-/readme.md

 **PC Hotspot Manager v2** is a lightweight **Windows batch utility** that allows you to quickly **lock or unlock your PC hotspot**.

-It includes **UAC elevation**, real-time status checking, and optional restart prompts to ensure changes are properly applied.

 ---

 ## ✨ Features